My Main Page with Links to My Other

 having incomes at or below the median and two or more minor children paid two

 to six percent of their income in all taxes.
-Payroll taxes—work taxes—alone
+Payroll taxes (work taxes) alone

-It is based on virtue taxes.
+Virtue taxes are rampant, a horrible incentive situation.
 Those who engage in low-paying work to support

-families get rewarded with loads of state, local and payroll taxes.
+families get rewarded with loads of state, local, and payroll taxes.
 Payroll

-socially beneficial forms of income seeking.
+taxes are an abysmal failure.
+They punish work and encourage less beneficial forms of income seeking.
 Seventy-four percent of families pay

-bonds, theft, drug dealing—and work income above $68,400 is exempt from payroll
+bonds, theft, drug dealing (and work income above $68,400) is exempt from payroll

 The political genius of payroll taxes